 Prepare your muffin tin with 12 muffin wrappers or spray with cooking oil to prevent sticking.

 Divide batter evenly between the 12 prepared muffin cups.

 Bake for 20-22 minutes, until tops of the muffins bounce back when touched.
 Note: due to the flours in these muffins, they turn out very "light" (i.e. not super browned on top).
 Resist the urge to leave them in the oven too long, as that will result in dry muffins.

 Cool on cooling rack for 5 minutes, then enjoy!
 Stay good on the counter for 3-4 days, in the fridge for about 1 1/2 weeks, or the freezer for up to 3 months.

-*SUBSTITUTIONS: Recipe is written with my prefered choice of ingredients, but if needed, here are some other options.
+*SUBSTITUTIONS: Recipe is written with my preferred choice of ingredients, but if needed, here are some other options.

 - You can sub honey for maple syrup

-- You can use coconut milk or a non-dairy milk for the almond milk.
+- You can use coconut milk or other non-dairy milk for the almond milk.